All About Environmental Science, Protection, and Health Technicians

 - Hazardous Materials Analyst

-In 2016, there was an estimated number of 34,600 jobs in the United States for Environmental Science, Protection, or Health Technician.
+There were about 34,600 jobs for Environmental Science, Protection, or Health Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Environmental Science, Protection, or Health Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.
+The BLS estimates 4,600 yearly job openings in this field.

 The states with the most job growth for Environmental Science, Protection, or Health Technician are Utah, Nevada, and Colorado.
 Watch out if you plan on working in South Dakota, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.

-Do Environmental Science, Protection, and Health Technicians Make A Lot Of Money?
+Average Environmental Science, Protection, and Health Technicians Salary

 Environmental Science, Protection, and Health Technicians make between $28,530 and $80,130 a year.